Wagle, Ashwini R

 - Registered Dietitian

-Ashwini Wagle, Ed.D, MS, RD is a Professor and Director for the Didactic Program in Dietetics (DPD) in the Department of Nutrition, Food Science and Packaging at San Jose State University.
+Ashwini Wagle, Ed.D, MS, RD is the Department Chairperson in the Department of Nutrition, Food Science and Packaging at San Jose State University (SJSU).
 Ashwini Wagle earned her doctoral degree in Educational Leadership (Ed.D) at the University of New England.
 She comes to San Jose State University with over ten year experience as a registered dietitian (RD) in several skilled nursing facilities and acute care hospitals in the San Francisco Bay Area.
-Ashwini Wagle is also involved with several on-campus and off-campus organizations and serves on the committees for organizations such as the South Asian Heart Center at El Camino Hospital, Center for Healthy Aging in Multicultural Populations (CHAMP), Education Committee of the California Dietetic Association, San Jose Peninsula District of California Dietetic Association (SJPD), Cal-Pro Net Center, Bret Student Nutrition Advisory Council, and Shaping Health as Partners in Education Committee (SHAPE) for the San Jose Unified School District.
-Her basic areas of interest and research are food and culture, traditional health beliefs, practices, and food behaviors for multiple ethnic populations especially South Asians, food insecurity and hunger, and foodservice systems.
+Ashwini Wagle is also involved with several on-campus and off-campus organizations and is the Principal Investigator for the California Department of Education Cal-Pro Net Grant at SJSU focusing on training of Child Nutrition Professionals in California.
+She serves on the committees for organizations such as the South Asian Heart Center (SAHC) at El Camino Hospital, Center for Healthy Aging in Multicultural Populations (CHAMP), and Education Council of the California Academy of Nutrition and Dietetics.
+Her basic areas of interest and research are food and culture, traditional health beliefs, practices, and food behaviors of multiple ethnic populations especially South Asians, food insecurity and hunger, and foodservice systems.
 She has published several articles in peer reviewed scientific research journals and has over fifty abstracts published and presented at national, state and local conferences.
-She is the author of the "Carbohydrate Counting for South Asians" tool which has been widely used by hospitals in the United States, UK, Canada, Australia, and Hong Kong.
+She is the author of the "Carbohydrate Counting for South Asians" nutrition education tool which has been widely used by hospitals in the United States, UK, Canada, Australia, and Hong Kong.

 In her personal time, Ashwini Wagle is an avid hiker and runner.
-She has participated in over 75 races including half-marathons, triathlons and relays, and plans to run 100 races before the age of 50.
+She has participated in over 100 races including half-marathons, triathlons and relays, and plans to continue hiking in different parts of the world.